 - An IV infusion can last from 30 minutes to a few hours.
 A mixed drug solution flows from a plastic bag through tubing that’s attached to the catheter.
 The flow is often controlled by machine called an IV pump.

 - Continuous infusions are sometimes needed and can last from 1 to 7 days.
 These are always controlled by electronic IV pumps.

 The needles and catheters can scar and damage veins with ongoing chemo.
 Another option is the central venous catheter (CVC).
-The CVC is a bigger catheter, which is put into a large vein in the chest or upper arm.
+The CVC is a bigger catheter that’s put into a large vein in the chest or upper arm.
 It stays in as long as you’re getting treatment so you won’t need to be stuck with a needle each time.
 With a CVC, IV medicines can be given more easily.
 Blood can also be drawn from CVCs.

 Many different kinds of CVCs are available.
 Some are soft tubes that stick out of the skin and require no needles.
 Another type is a port, which is like a small drum with a thin tube going into the vein.
 Ports are permanently placed under the skin of the chest or arm during surgery.
 Special needles are then stuck through the skin into the port to use it.

 Many people talk about CVC options with the doctor even before starting treatment.
-Some find out during treatment that they need a CVC because their hand and arm veins are not good enough to complete the planned chemo.
+Some find out during treatment that they need a CVC because their hand and arm veins are not going to last to complete the planned chemo.
 Your doctor can help you decide if you need a CVC and the right type of CVC for you.

 - Intra-arterial – The chemo drug is put right into an artery to treat a single area (such as the liver, an arm, or leg).
 This method helps limit the effect the drug has on other parts of the body and is called regional chemo.